 Meter Services Entity (“MSE”): As defined in the ISO Services Tariff.

 Minimum Generation Bid: A Bid parameter that identifies the payment a Supplier requires to operate a Generator at its specific minimum operating level or to provide a Demand Side Resource’s specified minimum quantity of Demand Reduction.
-If the Supplier is a BTM:NG Resource, LESR, Energy Storage Resource, or an Aggregation, it shall not submit a Minimum Generation Bid.
+If the Supplier is a BTM:NG Resource, LESR, Hybrid Storage Resource, Energy Storage Resource, or an Aggregation, it shall not submit a Minimum Generation Bid.

 Minimum Generation Level: For purposes of describing the eligibility of ten minute Resources to be committed by the Real Time Dispatch for pricing purposes pursuant to the Services Tariff, Section 4.4.3.3, an upper bound, established by the ISO, on the physical minimum generation limits specified by ten minute Resources.
 Ten minute Resources with physical minimum generation limits that exceed this upper bound will not be committed by the Real Time Dispatch for pricing purposes.
 The ISO shall establish a Minimum Generation Level based on its evaluation of the extent to which it is meeting its reliability criteria including Control Performance.
 The Minimum Generation Level, in megawatts, and the ISO's rationale for that level, shall be made available through the ISO's website or comparable means.
-If the Supplier is a BTM:NG Resource, LESR, Energy Storage Resource, or an Aggregation, it shall not submit a Minimum Generation Level.
+If the Supplier is a BTM:NG Resource, LESR, Hybrid Storage Resource, Energy Storage Resource, or an Aggregation, it shall not submit a Minimum Generation Level.

 Modified Wheeling Agreements (“MWA”): A Transmission Wheeling Agreement between Transmission Owners that was in existence at the time of ISO start-up, as amended and modified as described in Attachment K. Modified Wheeling Agreements are associated with Generators or power supply contracts existing at ISO start-up.
 All Modified Wheeling Agreements are listed in Attachment L, Table 1A, and are designated in the “Treatment” column of Table 1A, as “MWA.”